 Can freesias grow in a pot?
 Absolutely.
 In fact, their bulbs are some of the best suited to container planting.
 The only thing you need to be mindful of when planting freesias in containers is your climate.
 Freesias are native to South Africa, and their bulbs cannot overwinter in climates colder than USDA zone 9.

 If you live in zone 9 or warmer, plant your bulbs in autumn (between August and December) and expect growth in the spring.
-If you live in zone 8 or colder, you can plant in containers in the fall in a cool but not cold (around 40 F./4 C.) space.
+If you live in zone 8 or colder, you can plant in containers in the fall in a cool but not cold, around 40 degrees F. (4 C.), space.
 Alternatively (and more easily), you can simply plant in your containers outdoors in the spring.

 Care of Freesia in Pots